This page describes how to use Cloud Functions for event-based DAG triggers.

 To check that your function and DAG work as intended:

-- Wait until your function is deployed.
+- Wait until your function deploys.

 - Upload a file to your Cloud Storage bucket.
-As an alternative, you can trigger the function manually by selecting the Test function action for it in the Google Cloud Console.
+As an alternative, you can trigger the function manually by selecting the Test the function action for it in Google Cloud console.

 - Check the DAG page in the Airflow web interface.
 The DAG should have one active or already completed DAG run.